Online MHA Overview

 Apply Your Passion To Practice

 You can see the future of health care through an analytical perspective, and you want to be a part of driving improvement in health systems.
 But first, you have to get the applicable skills to make an impact.
 At Tulane, our Administrative Residency requirement allows you to develop real-world competencies in a supervised practice setting of your choosing.

-You’ll embark on your Administrative Residency after you complete the foundational MHA courses, and you’ll demonstrate your mastery of five key competencies: three foundational competencies outlined by the CEPH and two competencies outlined by program faculty.
+You’ll embark on your Administrative Residency after you complete the foundational MHA online courses, and you’ll demonstrate your mastery of five key competencies: three foundational competencies outlined by the CEPH and two competencies outlined by program faculty.

 The Administrative Residency can be completed in your local area, and you can choose to work at your current employer as long as your practicum role is different from your current job — perfect for career changers or shifters.
 If you need assistance with placement, our dedicated team is here to help you find a match that aligns with your healthcare administration career goals.

 Careers in Health Administration

 Earning your master’s in health administration online from Tulane is a powerful step towards opening a variety of in-demand career opportunities.
 Some potential paths you could take after graduation include:

 *Source: U.S. Bureau of Labor Statistics, 2021